spmfte/dot.files/README.md

 ## Philosophy

 This repo is my humble attempt to keep things organized without overcomplicating them.
 It's a continuous work in progress, and I tweak it as I learn and grow in my journey as a developer.

-Feel free to browse around, and if something catches your eye or if you have a suggestion, I'm all ears!